shopsys/shopsys/docs/contributing/backward-compatibility-promise.md

 The changes should always be described in [upgrade notes](/UPGRADE.md) (in the *Infrastructure* section).

 ### Twig
-Twig blocks, functions, filters and the templates themselves can be removed or renamed only in `MAJOR` version.
+Twig blocks, functions, filters and the templates themselves can be removed or renamed only in a `MAJOR` release.

 Changes of Twig functions and filters in `MINOR` and `PATCH` releases must be backward-compatible.
 This means only a new optional argument or a support for new data type of existing argument may be added.